algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     - UC1 (Creating a Blend)
         Fred open Powershell
-        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorythm return the output file He read the output file
+        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorithm return the output file He read the output file
         Case closed

-    - UC2 (Testing the algorythm)
+    - UC2 (Testing the algorithm)
         Jerry open Powershell
-        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorythm return the output file He verify the precision of the algorythm by reading the output file Case Closed
+        Expected input --> He enter a command line containing two input file and one output file Expected output --> The algorithm return the output file He verify the precision of the algorithm by reading the output file Case Closed

     - UC3 (Maintenance)
-        Jerry open the files of the algorythm
+        Jerry open the files of the algorithm
         He does his maintenance
-        He does a Test to verify the algorythm function Case Closed
+        He does a Test to verify the algorithm function Case Closed

 ## 4. Functional Requirement